 That is, they are used for the same purpose we use most other herbs like pepper, cloves, thyme, mint, rosemary, etc..
 But bay leaves hardly have any recognizable scent or flavor.
 Even those who adamantly insist that they have distinct flavor or scent would agree that it’s quite subtle.
-If we are to conduct a blind test and served these people two bowls of, say, chile, one cooked with bay leaves, the other without, I don’t think they would be able to tell the difference.
-Now, if the scent/flavor of bay leaves are so subtle, and if the scent/flavor is what we want from bay leaves, why do we only use a few leaves in a big pot?
+If we were to conduct a blind test and served these people two bowls of, say, chile—one cooked with bay leaves, the other without—I don’t think they would be able to tell the difference.
+Now, if the scent/flavor of bay leaves is so subtle, and if the scent/flavor is what we want from bay leaves, why do we only use a few leaves in a big pot?
 Why don’t we put like 20 leaves so that we can actually recognize and enjoy the flavor/scent?
 After all, we do that with most other herbs (particularly with basil and cilantro).

 Bay leaves function as a deodorizer.
 Try this: When you are making the gravy for your turkey from turkey giblets, start boiling it without any bay leaves.
 A gamy smell fills your whole kitchen.
 Not very nice.
 Then add a few bay leaves; the smell disappears.
-I believe bay leaves were originally used to get rid of undesirable smells (or smells that are too strong, like fishy and gamy smells).
-The reason why it is mainly used for soups is because various kinds of broth are made from secondary parts (or parts that are not so fresh) which can have a lot of good flavors but undesirable smells.
-If you see bay leaves as deodorizer (to suppress the smells that are too strong), they are quite powerful.
+I believe bay leaves were originally used to eliminate undesirable smells (or smells that are too strong, like fishy and gamy smells).
+The reason it is mainly used for soups is that broth is often made from secondary parts (or parts that are not so fresh), which can have a lot of good flavors but undesirable smells.
+If you see bay leaves as a deodorizer (to suppress the smell that is too strong), they are quite powerful.
 Their effectiveness is immediately noticeable; there is nothing subtle about it.
 And, only a few leaves do the job.
 Furthermore, if we are using bay leaves for their deodorizing power, we don’t need to use fresh ones.
 Dry ones work perfectly fine.

 Occasionally I email you when I post a new article or if I have a question for my readers.